474th Tactical Fighter Wing: Operation Rolling Thunder

-In early 1968, the Air Force decided to send a small detachment of 6 F-111As, including 22 flightcrew members and associated maintenance and support, to Southeast Asia under the Combat Lancer program using the six 428th TFS Harvest Reaper F-111As that were allocated to Combat Lancer as Detachment 1 under the command of Colonel (COL) Ivan H. Dethman.
+On 8 February 1968 the Secretary of the Air Force recommended to the Air Force Chief of Staff that a full squadron of 24 F-111A aircraft be deployed to Southeast Asia.
+The Chief of Staff determined that the Harvest Reaper configuration of the aircraft was a pacing factor in the Combat Lancer deployment and only 9 aircraft were configured at that time.
+The Air Force decided to send a small detachment of 6 F-111As, including 22 flightcrew members and associated maintenance and support, to Southeast Asia under the Combat Lancer program using the six 428th TFS Harvest Reaper F-111As that were allocated to Combat Lancer as Detachment 1 under the command of Colonel (COL) Ivan H. Dethman.
 The Advance Team, under Lieutenant Colonel (LTC) Ed Palmgren (under the predecessor unit 4481st TFS), had been sent to Takhli Royal Thai Air Force Base (IATA code TKH) on 2 October 1967 to prepare for the deployment.
 Detachment 1 departed Nellis for Takhli RTAFB on 15 March 1968.
 The six F-111As, accompanied by Boeing KC-135 Stratotanker tankers, departed for Andersen Air Force Base (IATA code UAM), Guam.
 The other 10 crewmembers had been prepositioned to Takhli to receive the airplanes and crews on their arrival.
 The over 13 hour trip was flown using the F-111A's inertial navigation system and with topoff refueling from the tankers, arriving at Andersen on the 16th.
 The Detachment departed Andersen and arrived at Takhli on 17 March.
 The Detachment was attached to the Republic F-105 Thunderchief-flying 355th Tactical Fighter Wing in what was seen as the first stage in replacement of the 355th TFW's F-105s with the F-111A.
 The concept of operations was to employ the F-111A as an all-weather deep strike asset using low-level penetration tactics and without the need of the external support of aerial refueling tankers, defense suppression aircraft, and airborne electronic jammers.
 F-111A combat operations began on 25 March using the aircraft's unique terrain following radar capability to conduct surprise night deep air interdiction strikes.
 By the end of the deployment, 55 night low-level missions had been flown against targets in Route Pac 1 and 2 in North Vietnam using high-drag bombs, but three aircraft had been lost.
 Aircraft 66022, call sign Omaha 77 targeted against the Chan Hoa truck park in RP1, had been lost on 28 March with the loss of the crew, Major (MAJ) Hank MacCann and Captain (CPT) Dennis Graham.
 On 30 March, the crew of MAJ Sandy Marquardt and CPT Joe Hodges in aircraft 66017, Hotrod 76 targeted against the Ngoc Lam truck park in RP1, successfully ejected and was recovered uninjured in Thailand.
 Replacement aircraft had left Nellis, but a third loss halted F-111A combat operations.
 On 22 April, Tailbone 78 targeted against the Mi Le highway ferry in RP1, aircraft 66024 crewed by Lieutenant Commander Spade Cooley and by LTC Ed Palmgren, was lost.
 After the 3rd loss, the Detachment remained poised for combat, but they saw no combat action before their return to the U.S. on 22 November.
+Harvest Reaper F-111As 66016 and 66024 were deployed to Takhli RTAFB as replacements for two of the aircraft lost.
+Harvest Reaper aircraft 66023 remained stateside.